 - a.
-The owner of a high-fenced enclosure containing white-tailed deer must obtain an annual Facility Registration from the MDWFP that will be valid from July 1 through June 30.
+The owner of a high-fenced enclosure containing white-tailed deer must notify the MDWFP of the existence of the enclosure, and register the enclosure with the MDWFP, in order to obtain an annual permit from the MDWFP, that will be valid from July 1 through June 30.
 To be eligible for registration, an applicant may not have a conviction for a Class I wildlife violation within five (5) years prior to his or her application.
 A conviction for a violation of MISS.
-CODE ANN. §49-7-54 shall be an absolute disqualification for registration to operate a high-fenced enclosure containing white-tailed deer. - b.
+CODE ANN. §49-7-54, shall be an absolute disqualification for registration to operate a high-fenced enclosure containing white-tailed deer. - b.
 The fee for a Facility Registration shall be Three Hundred Dollars (\$300.00) per year for high-fenced enclosures containing 300 acres or less.
 The fee for a Facility Registration shall be One Dollar (\$1.00) per enclosed acre for high-fenced enclosures containing more than 300 acres. - c.
-Additional commercial enclosure fees may apply pursuant to MISS.
-CODE ANN. §49-11-5.
+Additional commercial enclosure fees may apply pursuant to Miss.
+Code Ann. §49-11-5.

 - 3. Enclosure Size: All high-fenced enclosures constructed for the purpose of confining white-tailed deer only or confining both white-tailed deer and non-native ungulates must contain a minimum of 300 contiguous acres of which at least 50 percent of the total enclosed area must contain suitable habitat for white-tailed deer and is not susceptible to flooding. - a.
-The confinement of white-tailed deer in high-fenced enclosures less than 300 acres and constructed prior to the adoption of the 2008 Public Notice may be allowed if permitted by the MDWFP. - b.
-An existing high-fenced enclosure containing less than 10 acres, confining white-tailed deer, and registered with the MDWFP prior to the adoption of the 2008 Public Notice may be allowed but reproduction of white-tailed deer within such an enclosure is prohibited.
+The confinement of white-tailed deer in high-fenced enclosures less than 300 acres and constructed prior to 2008, may be allowed if permitted by the MDWFP. - b.
+An existing high-fenced enclosure containing less than 10 acres, confining white- tailed deer, and registered with the MDWFP prior to 2008, may be allowed but reproduction of white-tailed deer within such an enclosure is prohibited.
 Any offspring produced shall be reported within five days to the MDWFP and surrendered to the MDWFP. - 4.
-Fence Requirements: All registered high-fenced enclosures containing white- tailed deer must have a minimum fence height of 8 feet and a minimum gauge wire of 121⁄2.
+Fence Requirements: All registered high-fenced enclosures containing white-tailed deer must have a minimum fence height of 8 feet and a minimum gauge wire of 121⁄2.
 The lower 8 feet of the fence must be net wire.
 However, the Commission may register an enclosure having a fence structure that does not conform to these standards if the effect of the existing fence is to restrict the free ingress and egress of wild animals.